libavg/libavg/sphinxdoc/ui.rst

         :param avg.Node downNode: The node displayed when the button is pressed.

         :param avg.Node disabledNode: The node displayed when the button is disabled.

+        :param avg.Node activeAreaNode:

+            A node that is used only to determine if a click is over the button.
+Usually, this node is invisible. :py:attr:`activeAreaNode` is useful for small touch buttons, where the active area should be larger than the visible button to accout for touch inaccuracies.

         The callbacks are: